01099: History

 In autumn of 2019, they released their debut EP Skyr.
-The title is based on the Icelandic curd of the same name, and the accompanying song can be understood as both, an ode to curd and a parody of current hip-hop culture.
+The title is based on the Icelandic curd of the same name; the song can be understood as both an ode to curd and a parody of current hip-hop culture.
 According to the band themselves, the group understood their music at the time more as a parody and fun project.